The Pit's Eastern NC Style BBQ Sauce

 Our pulled whole-hog pigs taste great right off the grill after being slow-cooked for 12 hours.
 But add our tangy vinegar sauce when chopping the 'cue for a sandwich makes it pure Eastern North Carolina.
 What makes it so special?
 Our signature blend of apple cider vinegar, hot pepper sauce, sugar and spices.
 Hot.
 Tangy.
 Sweet.
 All in one bite!

-If you would like to include a message with your gift, please let us know in the "special instructions" section of your order.
+When shipping directly to the recipient: If you would like to include a message with your gift, or let the recipient know who the order is from, please let us know in the "special instructions" or "Notes" section of your order.